cs3110/textbook/src/chapters/preface/install.md

 environment issue.
 See the tip above about the `opam env` command.
 ```

-Enter 3110 followed by two semi-colons.
+Enter 3110 followed by two semicolons.
 Press return.
 The # is the utop prompt;
 you do not type it yourself.

 ```ocaml